TheoT/olinjs-8/readme.md

     To resolve this error, manually remove the shenanigans and replace it with whichever line, or groups of lines you want.
 I.e.

-        This third cool change was better than my change, or the remote change, it ROCKED.
+        This third cool change was better than both my change, and the remote change, it ROCKED.

     Add the file and commit, and it will be marked as resolved: git add fileName